shakacode/react_on_rails/docs/additional-details/recommended-project-structure.md

        "heroku-postbuild": "cd ./client && yarn"
      },
    ```
-3. If your node_modules directory is not at the top level of the Rails project, then you will need to set the
+3. If your `node_modules` directory is not at the top level of the Rails project, then you will need to set the
-ENV value of WEBPACKER_CONFIG to the location of the `config/webpacker.yml` file per [rails/webpacker PR 2561](https://github.com/rails/webpacker/pull/2561).
+ENV value of `SHAKAPACKER_CONFIG` to the location of the `config/shakapacker.yml` file per [rails/webpacker PR 2561](https://github.com/rails/webpacker/pull/2561).
+(Notice the change of spelling from Webpacker to Shakapacker)

 ## CSS, Sass, Fonts, and Images
 Should you move your styling assets to Webpack?
 Or stick with the plain Rails asset pipeline.
 It depends!